San Rocco, Piacenza

-San Rocco is a Roman Catholic church, located in Piacenza, Italy.
+San Rocco Church (Chiesa di San Rocco) is a Roman Catholic church, located at the corner of Vie Roma and Legnano, two blocks northeast of the Duomo, in central Piacenza, Italy.

+History

 It is dedicated to Saint Roch, patron of those afflicted by the Plague.
+It was constructed in the 16th century.

 Commissioned by the Confraternity of San Rocco, while externally plain, the interior of the church was decorated in a rich late-Baroque or Rococo style.
 The church houses a canvas of Madonna and Saints by Giuseppe Nuvolone, a canvas of the Life of San Rocco by Giuseppe Gorla (1722) and a Glory of San Rocco by Paolo Bozzini.